MostafaRoohy/CPy/doc/cpypy_rules.md

 24. **Return values are wrapped in parentheses**:

     * `return (value)`
-25. **You frequently wrap right-hand-side expressions in parentheses** even when not required:
+25. **Frequently wrap right-hand-side expressions in parentheses** even when not required:

     * `ser_timestamp = (df['timestamp'])`